2026-27 Course Catalog

 Hallmark Social Movements in the 20th Century

-This course will focus on the major social and political movements of the 20th century United States, with an emphasis on post-World War II America.
-It will cover the “major” movements of the postwar period, including the Civil Rights Movement and Black Power, the Women’s Movement, the civil rights struggles of Mexican-Americans and Chicanos, Native Americans, Asian Americans, and LGBTQ+, and various student movements.
-It will be cyclical in structure — we will begin with the Black Civil Rights Movement, working our way from past to present, then begin with another movement, again working our way from past to present.
-We will explore major topics and themes such as voting rights and electoral politics, direct action protests, violence, and the concepts of “cultural pride,” “resistance,” and “liberation.”
+This course focuses on the major social and political movements of the 20th century United States, with an emphasis on post-WWII America.
+It covers “major” movements of the postwar period, including the Civil Rights Movement and Black Power, the Women’s Movement, the civil rights struggles of Mexican-Americans and Chicanos, Native Americans, Asian Americans, and LGBTQ+, and various student movements.
+It will be cyclical in structure — we will begin with the Black Civil Rights Movement, work from past to present, then begin another movement, again working from past to present.
+We will explore topics and themes such as voting rights and electoral politics, direct action protests, violence, and the concepts of “cultural pride,” resistance, and “liberation.”
 This is not an exhaustive list, and we will certainly explore shared interests and be flexible throughout the year.
-You will be asked to think deeply about these struggles of the past and their connection to our shared present.
-Furthermore, we will interrogate the meanings of “freedom,” “rights,” and “justice” throughout the course, so that we explore how various groups used these concepts in different ways and to different ends.
+You will be asked to think deeply about these struggles and their connection to our present.
+Further, we will interrogate the meanings of “freedom,” “rights,” and “justice,” so that we explore how groups used these concepts in different ways and to different ends.

-Prerequisites: World History and U.S. History; Hallmark application and department approval
+Prerequisites: World History and U.S. History; Requires Hallmark application and department approval

 Grade level: 11-12